TeamWalrus/tusk/README.md

 # Tusk: Re-Weaponising long range RFID readers

-This repo contains the hardware and software upgrades made to the original [Tastic RFID Thief project](https://bishopfox.com/resources/rfid-hacking-intro-to-tastic-rfid-thief), which was created by Fran Brown at Bishop Fox.
+This repo contains the hardware and software upgrades made to the original [Tastic RFID Thief project](https://bishopfox.com/resources/rfid-hacking-intro-to-tastic-rfid-thief), which was created by Francis Brown at Bishop Fox.

 The core functionality of the project remains the same: a tool that allows red teamers to capture RFID access card credentials from several feet away.
 Additionally, the same readers are supported: